Indigenous-led Conservation

 The Boreal Forest is home to more than 600 Indigenous communities, and Indigenous governments are caring for large boreal landscapes—from the Innu Nation working to restore caribou herds in Labrador to the Deline First Nation protecting the unpolluted waters of Great Bear Lake in the Northwest Territories.

-Communities draw on several tools to manage the land, and many Indigenous governments have taken a leadership role in creating national parks, tribal parks, wildlife areas and other protected areas.
+Communities draw on several tools to manage the land, and many Indigenous governments are creating Indigenous Protected and Conserved Areas—some of which are co-designated as national parks reserves, wildlife areas, and other protected areas.

-Managing traditional territories helps Indigenous communities honour their responsibility to the land.
+Managing traditional territories helps Indigenous Nations honour their responsibility to the land.
 It also helps sustain clean water, fresh air and abundant wildlife across the Boreal Forest.

 Land Use Planning